have been painting since the age of thirteen. I am now 66. Except for

 on a couch, taking a bath, sun bathing).
 The naked females in my oil paintings are surrounded by their

-of the earth and the spiritual dimensions are the environment in which my naked females exist.
+of the earth and the spiritual dimensions are the environment in which my naked females are portrayed.

 I do not feel that my nudes exploit women because, unlike

-traditional nudes, they are not provacative expositions of females as pleasure providers.
+traditional nudes, they are not provacative expositions of females as pleasure providers or possessions.

 They are simply without clothes.
 The women that I paint are engaged in a personal dreamscape.
 The many images and abstractions that create the dreamscape are all connected to the naked female.
-The female is naked because clothing would ground them in a earthly reality.
+The female is naked because clothing would ground her in an earthly reality.
+Clothing would change the painting too much. (ie bikinis would have a significantly different affect than a formal dress.
+I don't want to skew my compositions around clothing.)
 In the dreamscape, they are free of this earthly reality as if they were in a spiritual body.
 Clothing would be confusing.

-I prefer women to men in these dreamscapes because woman represent creativity and men represent destruction.
+I prefer women to men in these dreamscapes because the female represents creativity and the male represents destruction.
 Women represent peace and men represent chaos.
 I want to create art that brings people into contract with their spiritual nature.
 Each of my paintings tell a story.
-Mostly the story is about transitions between life and death and how all things change in this reality.
-I believe that true peace comes with never forgetting that we are an infinite immortal spiritual being incarnate in a finite mortal body.
+Mostly the story is about living in two realities at the same time: the physical reality and the spiritual reality; how all things change in this reality as well as how people navigate this metaphysical reality.
+I believe that true peace comes with never forgetting that we are an infinite immortal spiritual beings incarnate in a finite mortal body.
 When we begin to believe that this finite reality is the true reality, we become confused in the manifestations of the Infinite Oneness and lose our inner peace because we forget that all things that manifest from the Infinite Oneness in time disintegrate back into that Infinite Oneness.

 also like to paint dragons.
 I consider dragons to be

-a secular representations a metaphysical mindset.
+a secular representations a metaphysical spiritual (not religious) mindset.
 I see dragons

 as neither gods, nor as demonic.
 I see them as symbolically embodying